Top 10 List of Work Comp Audit Errors

 Numerical Exceptions: There are no numerical exceptions.
 If you have any employees, you must have an active workers compensation policy to insure coverage for those employees against a workplace injury.
 ORC 4123.01 details the requirements for workers compensation coverage for Ohio employers.

 Individual Waivers Allowed: Waivers are only allowed for employer sponsored recreational events.
+Be sure to check with the BWC to verify this information.

 Sole Proprietor: Excluded from coverage/may elect to be included